IRONMAN 70.3 Triathlon: What are Brick Sessions and Why Are They Important?

 2. Why are Brick Sessions Important?

 Brick sessions offer several benefits for triathletes beyond getting used to transitioning between the different disciplines.
 First and foremost, completing back-to-back workouts gives you a better understanding of how your body will respond during an actual race situation.
-This knowledge can help you adjust your pacing strategy accordingly and ensure that you don’t burn yourself out too early during the race.
+This knowledge can help you adjust your pacing strategy accordingly and ensure you don’t burn out too early during the race.

-Additionally, doing these workouts can help strengthen muscles that may become fatigued from doing multiple activities over long periods of time such as during a marathon run following a long bike ride.
+Additionally, doing these workouts can help strengthen muscles that may become fatigued from doing multiple activities over long periods of time, such as during a marathon run following a long bike ride.
 Brick sessions can also help build mental toughness, which is invaluable during a triathlon.

 -- CONTENT CONTINUES BELOW --